gbengaojo/Exercises/wf_eval/html/wp-content/plugins/smart-slider-3/readme.txt

 > *"Taking all this into consideration we can safely say that Smart Slider 3 is one of the top WordPress slider plugins around and should definitely be taken into consideration when choosing the next slider plugin to implement on your WordPress site." - Mark Zahra - [wpmayor.com](http://www.wpmayor.com/smart-slider-3/)*

+> *"I was actually blown away by the features and quality of the Smart Slider.
+They took an interesting approach with their sales model by letting you try the slider for free and then offering license options with more options and pre-built sliders for once you’re hooked on the product." - WD&S - [webdesignandsuch.com](http://webdesignandsuch.com/smart-slider-free-alternative-to-wordpress-revolution-layer-sliders/)*

 #### Translations